What New Furnace Efficiency Standards Mean for You in 2023

 How Long Condensing Furnaces Last

-The life span of a condensing furnace will depend on the brand, model and other factors.
-Usually, a condensing furnace is likely to last between 10-20 years with proper maintenance and regular service.
-If your heating system doesn’t have regular furnace maintenance, the equipment may have a significantly shorter life span.
+The life span of a condensing furnace depends on the brand, model and other factors.
+Generally speaking, a condensing furnace is likely to last between 10-20 years with appropriate maintenance and regular service.
+If your heating system doesn’t have regular furnace maintenance, the unit may have a significantly shorter life span.

-A variable-speed furnace doesn’t stay on all the time.
-In fact, it runs at different speeds based on the temperature in your [[location]] home and the amount of energy it needs to maintain that temperature.
+A variable-speed furnace doesn’t need to stay on all the time.
+Alternatively, it runs at different speeds according to the temperature in your Lafayette home as well as the amount of energy it needs to reach that temperature.

-When too much energy is essential to maintain your chosen temperature level, the furnace will switch to a higher speed to manage that demand.
-When this happens, you can expect more efficient heating and cooling in your home while also providing quieter operation.
+When sufficient energy is needed to maintain your preferred temperature level, the furnace will increase to a higher speed to handle the demand.
+Doing this will ensure more efficient heating in your home while also offering quieter operation.

 Guide to Two-Stage Furnaces